DataHaskell/docs/_posts/2025-11-09-linear-regression.md

 - Experiment with more complex feature engineering
 - Learn about train/test splits and model validation
 - Explore Hasktorch's neural network modules

+## Get involved
+Wanna help contribute to data science in Haskell?